FirstClassTree/TimeL-E/API_CHANGES_FOR_FRONTEND.md

 This document details all API changes made to the backend endpoints including:
 - Major user management system overhaul with security enhancements and notification features
 - Complete camelCase standardization for frontend communication
-- Cart, orders, and product endpoint camelCase support
+- Users, cart, orders, and product endpoint camelCase support

 **Note**: The `/api` prefix remains unchanged from the frontend perspective.
 All endpoints continue to use their existing URL patterns.